-The Investment Property Databank Index, which measures Real Estate market returns, rose 7.0 per cent in the year.
-The Canadian commercial real estate market remained highly active, with transactions focused on larger, high-quality assets across all property types.
-The SPP real estate portfolio, managed exclusively by TD Greystone, returned 8.7 per cent in the year.
+The Investment Property Databank Index, which measures Real Estate market returns, rose 6.2 per cent in the year.
+Investors are increasingly active within the industrial and multi-family sectors and the demand for industrial space in gateway markets across Canada is outpacing new construction.
+The SPP real estate portfolio (managed exclusively by TDAM) returned 8.7 per cent in the year.